-In Major League Baseball, stretching a career across four decades is not unprecedented, but it is quite rare.
+Stretching a Major League Baseball career across four decades is not unprecedented, but it is still a rare feat.

 It's something that requires incredible durability and longevity, plenty of fortitude, a heavy helping of good fortune, and a dash of timing.
 After all, beginning your career at the very end of a decade gives you the best shot.

 Only 31 players in MLB history have accomplished this feat, including two whose time in the Negro Leagues (which now have official Major League status) pushed them into that group.
 That number makes it nearly as exclusive as hitting 500 career homers or throwing a perfect game.